rm-hull/cljs-dataview/README.md

 ### Including in your project

-There _will be_ an 'alpha-quality' version hosted at [Clojars](https://clojars.org/rm-hull/cljs-dataview).
+There is an 'alpha-quality' version hosted at [Clojars](https://clojars.org/rm-hull/cljs-dataview).
 For leiningen include a dependency:

 ```clojure